 Added platform support

 Adding to its existing multi-platform capabilities, NetSupport Notify now includes support for Chromebooks to help organisations to communicate effectively across the various platforms they have in use.

 To enable recipients to read and acknowledge notifications even more quickly, the whole message can now be made visible when sending a notification (instead of recipients having to use a scroll bar to view the entire text).

 Emergency response alerts are now shown in the history list (by default) and alerts can now be pinned to the top to make it easier to find and re-use important ones.
 The pinned notifications will always remain at the top of the list, regardless of any date search.

 Send to IP ranges

 NetSupport Notify can be further customised to fit seamlessly within your organisation and its needs.
-The font and text size in each message can be changed to fit with your branding – plus, you can create your own set of severity level icons (using your own text, fonts and colour) to suit the types of messages you wish to send out.
+The font and text size in each notification can be changed to fit with your branding – plus, you can create your own set of notification type icons (using your own text, fonts and colour) to suit the types of notifications you wish to send out.

 New features in V4